HOME

 An interesting note.
 When Larry Dimarzio came around in the 70's he got very popular, very fast.
 Not a matter of opinion but verifiable history.
 What does this tell you?
 It tells me many players were eager to replace something they were not quite happy with.
 Of course, people are always looking for greener grass so it doesn't mean stock pickups were bad.
 But there were short comings to stock PU's in may cases that people were eager to change.
 Rock guys for instance had a definite need for a hotter wind.
 Many sounds of the 70's sure as heck are not coming from stock pickups.
 Enter the 80's and oh boy.

 I get a lot of rock guys looking for PAF's.
 However the type of music they play is a scenario where PAF's are just going to leave them frustrated.
-It doesn't have to be high gain Metallica - any harder edge sound is going to sound weak with a PAF.
-But the legend - it lives.
 Ace Frehley was throwing PAF's in the garbage for Dimarzio's and today thousands of Ace fans are searching for the mythical PAF.
+Grass is always greener.
+I love good PAFS.
+They supply a gorgeous midrange honk that agrees with many styles, including classic metal.
+Bad PAFS just sound weak.
+Unfotunately many bad PAFS exist.
+There is a reason people changed them back in the day.
+Some won the PAF lottery, other lost.
+Gifted ears playing for a living needed working tools.

 In the end there are good pickups and bad pickups.
-The parts to make pickups are incredibly cheap.
-I can get a set of strat pickups for $10.
-These will be cheap imports that sound like crap.
+The parts to make pickups used to be incredibly cheap.
+Even today I can get a set of strat pickups for $10.
+These will be cheap imports that sound terrible.
 A few hundred bucks to a good maker will get me a set of strat pickups just as good as any vintage set.
 Even Fender still makes strat pickups.
-The materials have not changed.
+The materials have not changed ..... much.
 A set of new Fender 57/62 are going to be the same pickup you chase down on Ebay for $2500.
 OK that's a generalization but really - the likelihood of the expensive vintage model being much better is not good.
-Its a big gamble that rarely pays.
+Its a big gamble that only sometimes pays.
+Many of todays pickups have a "shrill" thing in common.
+I don't know why.
+Insulation coating have changed a bit and magnets can vary batch to batch.
+I have experienced this myself.
+Its like wood, you can cut two magnets from the same piece and get a different result from each.
+Black magic?
+Yes ... there is a bit of magic in the way sound comes from pickups.
+This is the murky waters marketers exploit.
+But its not all lies.
+Some things effect tone that make no real scientific sense.

 I don't care if a pickup says Made In Korea or Joes Garage next door.
 If its sounds good keep it.
-As a general rule though the import stuff is made to please the bean counters, not sound good.
+As a general rule the import stuff is made to please bean counters, not sound good.
 Its worthwhile to buy from a reputable maker.
 There are many and some make great pickups today that will match or beat performance of vintage favorites.
 As with anything it takes a little research.
-Wolfetone and Shep come to mind.
+I don't have any deals to recommend anyone.
+I buy my stuff.
+Wolfetone has produced nice pickups and the big companies like Duncan and Dimarzio really have good sounding and cheaply priced models.
+Several high price boutique pickups have left me very disappointed, others impressed.